 951 Boost Testing

-Boost testing is a fairly big subject to attempt on the fly so a little planning can save some work.
+Boost testing is a fairly big subject to attempt on the fly so a little planning may be needed to get organized.
 Generally, there are two parts; the first is just finding out it you have leaks at all.
-The second is locating the leaks are and getting them under control.
+The second is locating the leaks and getting them under control.

 Copper Cap Test vs Intake Test

 So to start, I came up with this sketch, its crude but this is a good exercise to get all this plumbing in my head.